|

 As many visitors to this site will already be aware, I have authored an extensive series of books over the past four and a half decades aimed at covering the entire spectrum of ancient numismatics, from the beginnings of coinage in western Asia Minor around 600 BC to the fall of the Byzantine Empire in 1453.
 My goal has been to present seemingly complex subject matter in a simple and usable form, and thereby encourage people to take up a hobby which can provide endless fascination and ultimately lead to a deeper understanding of our past.
 I have had the gratification of hearing from many numismatists over the years that my books were responsible for their initial involvement in the subject.
 Many of these works are still available in their most recent editions and I invite you to order them directly from me.
 Full details of each publication appear on the following pages and I will be happy to autograph and personally dedicate copies ordered on this site.

-My first book, ROMAN COINS AND THEIR VALUES, was published by Seaby in 1964 and was awarded the Lhotka Memorial Prize by the Royal Numismatic Society in London.
+My first book, ROMAN COINS AND THEIR VALUES, was published by B. A. Seaby Ltd. in 1964 and was awarded the Lhotka Memorial Prize by the Royal Numismatic Society in London.
 It has since been through a number of revisions, the most recent being the Fourth Revised Edition which appeared in 1988 (reprints still available).
-I am currently working on the entirely new 'Millennium Edition', Volume I of which, covering the Republic through the Twelve Caesars, is now available.
-Also available are the second and third volumes, covering the Adoptive Emperors, the Antonines and the Severan Dynasty, and the period of crisis and recovery down to the accession of Diocletian.
-Volume IV covering the Tetrarchies should be available by the end of 2008 while the final two volumes will complete the series down to the reign of Zeno.
-Updated information will appear on this site regarding the publication dates of volumes V and VI.
+In recent years I have been working on the entirely new 'Millennium Edition', the fifth and final volume of which has recently been finished.
+The series is now complete, from the earliest Republican issues down to the death of the Eastern Emperor Zeno in A.D.
+491. It is with the accession of Anastasius I and his fundamental reform of the bronze coinage that the Byzantine series is generally held to commence.

 BYZANTINE COINS AND THEIR VALUES, the second of my books to appear in print, deals with the lesser-known subject of the Christian Roman Empire in the East, from the reign of Anastasius I (AD 491 - 518) to the fall of Constantinople to the Turks under the Ottoman Sultan Mohammed II on May 29, 1453.
 The original edition was published in 1974 , but was extensively revised and expanded in the current (1988) edition.
 This catalogue has the added virtue of including virtually every known type of this intriguing series, together with a chapter which describes and illustrates many of the modern forgeries of Byzantine coins which have appeared on the market in recent decades.